mobiledeeplinking/mobiledeeplinking-ios/README.md

 ## Demo App

 Part of the `MobileDeepLinking.xcworkspace` includes `MobileDeepLinkingDemo`.
 This is a demo application that provides an example implementation of the `MobileDeepLinking.json` file, along with several custom handlers that demonstrate how to route to client-specified functionality.
-It also provides example routing to a storyboard based view, a xib based view, and a view without any Inteface Builder elements.
+It also provides example routing to a storyboard based view, a xib based view, and a view without any Interface Builder elements.